 - NE student recruitment events

-If you need assistance with planning an outreach event, or are just seeking someone to brainstorm new ideas with, contact ANS national at firstname.lastname@example.org.
+If you need assistance with planning an outreach event, or are just seeking someone to brainstorm new ideas with, contact the ANS Communications and Outreach Department at email@example.com.

 The Communication Committee has created engaging visuals for members to use in their outreach efforts.
 The three key focused messaged are: